Pinafore/qb/README.md

 default r3.8xlarge
 * `naqt_db.tf.tftemplate`: Configure qanta to use the private NAQT dataset
 * `eip.tf.template`: Configure terraform to add a pre-made elastic IP to the instance

+# Page Assignment and Data Ingestion

+We use Wikipedia as our inventory of possible answers.
+Because we also use questions for training data, we need to map individual questions to Wikipedia pages.
+We have three systems for doing this (the code that does the mapping lives in ingestion/create_db.py, which produces a database of questions based on protobowl and NAQT input).

+As per our agreement with NAQT, we cannot distribute the NAQT data, but we include the ingestion data in the interest of scientific transparency.

+## Unambiguous Page Assignments

+These are the easiest pages to handle.
+Given an answer string to a quiz bowl question, we directly map it to a Wikipedia page.

+Unambiguous pages are unambiguous on the Wikipedia side.
+There can be multiple answer lines associated with an answer:
+ * adlai e stevenson ii    Adlai Stevenson II
+ * adlai e stevenson jr    Adlai Stevenson II
+ * adlai ewingstevensonii  Adlai Stevenson II
+ * adlai stevenson ii      Adlai Stevenson II
+ * buddha	Gautama Buddha
+ * buddha or siddhartha gautama	Gautama Buddha
+ * buddhism	Buddhism

+However, some answers should not be in this list
+ * byte	Byte
+ * buffer	Buffer solution
+ * britain	Battle of Britain

+## Easy Ambiguous Page Assignments

+Often, the same answer string can refer to multiple Wikipedia entities.
+If we can use words in the question to easily differentiate them, then the page assignment can be done automatically.

+For instance "Java" can refer to an island in Indonesia or a programming language.
+* java	Java	island
+* java	Java (programming language)	language

+Unlike above, where there were only two fields in our tab delimited file, there are now three fields.
+The first two fields are the same;
+the last is a word that, if it appears in the question, says that the question should be assigned to the page.

+The order that pages appear in the ambiguous page list matters.
+For example, most questions with the answer "Paris" will be about the city in France.
+However, there are also many questions about "Paris (mythology)".
+In this case, we create a rule
+* paris	Paris (mythology)	aphrodite
+* paris	Paris

+If it finds a question with "Paris" as the answer line and the workd "aphrodite" in the question, it will assign the question to "Paris (mythology)".
+Every other question, however, will be assigned to "Paris" (the city).

+We do not use ambiguous page assignments for closely related concepts for example, "Orion (mythology)" and "Orion (constellation)" are so tightly coupled that individual words cannot separate the concepts.
+These cases have to be resolved individually for questions.

+## Specific Question Assignments

+If the above approaches cannot solve page assignments, then the last resort is to explicitly assign questions to pages based on either Protobowl or NAQT id.
+These files have four fields but only use the first three.